Why the P3 Policy Center?

-To advance objective consideration of public-private partnerships in transportation system renewal and development through research, education and public service.
+Our mission is to advance objective consideration of public-private partnerships in transportation system renewal and development through research, education, and public service.

 Why George Mason University?

-Why George Mason University?
-Since its inception, transportation policy research and education have been a central focus of Mason’s School of Policy, Government, and International Affairs, including the domains of finance, planning, engineering and public policy.
-Areas of expertise include finance, planning, policy institutional issues, mega-regions, network analysis, intelligent transportation systems, geographic information systems, civil engineering, urban and regional planning, political science and public administration.
-Graduate students are enrolled in the School’s Ph.D. in Public Policy and Master’s in Transportation Policy, Operations and Logistics degree programs, as well as Master’s programs in International Commerce and Policy, and in Public Policy.
+Since its inception, transportation policy research and education have been a central focus of Mason’s Schar School of Policy and Government, especially finance, planning, institutional policy issues, mega-regions, network analysis, intelligent transportation systems, geographic information systems, civil engineering, urban and regional planning, political science, and public administration.
+The University offers graduate students the opportunity to enroll in public policy doctoral and graduate programs with foci in transportation policy, operations and logistics, or international commerce and policy.

-P3s offer an important alternative to traditional funding sources – and a host of opportunities and challenges.
-Advancing public interest through P3s requires careful analysis by public decision-makers of costs, risks and rewards, which are the knowledge and skills advanced by the Transportation P3 Policy Center.
+P3s offer important alternatives to traditional funding sources, bringing with them a host of opportunities and challenges.
+Advancing public interest through P3s requires careful analysis by public decision-makers of the associated costs, risks, and rewards—skills that can be crafted and refined through the Transportation P3 Policy Center.